 alike.
 It is equally unrealistic to expect that the beneficiary's funds would be held

-significantly different from his household group.
+living significantly different from their household group.